-Jumbo Electronics signs partnership with admiral to bring high-quality home appliances to UAE market
+Jumbo Electronics signs partnership with Admiral to bring high-quality home appliances to UAE market

 Dubai, UAE: Jumbo Electronics, a leading distributor of consumer electronics and technology products in the UAE, has announced a strategic partnership with Admiral Appliances and Electronics, a US-based home Appliances & Electronics brand, to consolidate Jumbo Group’s growing footprint in the rapidly expanding domestic appliances segment.

-The portfolio of Admiral’s major domestic appliances (MDA) range to be launched by Jumbo Electronics in September includes state-of-the-art products such as air conditioners, refrigerators, freezers, chillers, washing machines, dishwashers, water dispensers.
+The portfolio of Admiral’s major domestic appliances (MDA) range launched by Jumbo Electronics this month includes state-of-the-art products such as air conditioners, refrigerators, freezers, chillers, washing machines, dishwashers, water dispensers.
 These products will be available through select omnichannel and independent retailers, Jumbo’s e-commerce website www.jumbo.ae followed by retail store distribution, starting October’24.

 Commenting on the partnership, Vikas Chadha, CEO of Jumbo Electronics Ltd, said, “Our strategic partnership with Admiral Appliances is a significant step toward strengthening our product portfolio in the kitchen, laundry, and home entertainment segments.
 As Jumbo Electronics celebrates 50 years in the region, this collaboration further extends our distribution portfolio, offering customers an even broader selection of high-quality products.
 Admiral’s energy-efficient range aligns perfectly with our vision of promoting sustainability in everyday life, supporting the UAE’s Vision 2030 sustainability goals.”